The Inner Critic can be a real a-hole sometimes.

 (P.S.
 This was a quick and dirty post.
 If you don’t like it, well, too bad.)

 (P.P.S.
-There are two spelling mistakes in the post.
-Can you spot them?)
+In the spirit of quick and dirty, there are two (intentional) spelling mistakes in the post.
+Did you spot them?)